 Julie Hirschfeld Davis and Michael D. Shear have covered the Trump administration from its earliest days.
-In Border Wars, they take readers inside the White House to document how Trump and his allies blocked asylum-seekers and refugees, separated families, threatened deportation and sought to erode the longstanding bipartisan consensus that immigration and immigrants make positive contributions to America.
+In Border Wars, they take us inside the White House to document how Stephen Miller and other anti-immigration officials blocked asylum-seekers and refugees, separated families, threatened deportation, and sought to erode the longstanding bipartisan consensus that immigration and immigrants make positive contributions to America.
 Their revelation of Trump’s desire for a border moat filled with alligators made national news.

 As the authors reveal, Trump has used immigration to stoke fears (“the caravan”), attack Democrats and the courts, and distract from negative news and political difficulties.
-Even as illegal immigration has fallen in recent years, Trump has elevated it in the imaginations of many Americans into a national crisis.
-Moreover, his comments about legal immigrants—Nigerians in their “huts,” Haitians infected with AIDS, and people from “@#$%hole countries”—have been incendiary.
+As he seeks reelection in 2020, Trump has elevated immigration in the imaginations of many Americans into a national crisis.

 Julie Hirschfeld Davis is the congressional editor and deputy Washington editor at The New York Times.
-She has covered politics from Washington for twenty-one years.
+She has covered politics from Washington for more than twenty years.
 She joined the Times in 2014 as a White House correspondent after stints at Bloomberg News, the Associated Press, The Baltimore Sun, and Congressional Quarterly.
 She won the 2009 Everett McKinley Dirksen Award for Distinguished Reporting of Congress.

 Michael D. Shear is a White House correspondent in The New York Times Washington bureau, where he covers President Trump.
 A veteran political correspondent, before coming to the Times in 2010, he spent eighteen years writing about local, state and national politics at The Washington Post, where he was also part of the Pulitzer Prize–winning team that covered the Virginia Tech shootings in 2007.